 Project Time Limit: Projects may be between 6 months and 1 year in length.
 Please choose a start date that corresponds with the first of the month.
-Start dates must be no earlier than April 1, 2024, and no later than October 1, 2024.
+Start dates must be no earlier than April 1, 2025, and no later than October 1, 2025.

 Project Funding Limit: Western SARE Sabbatical Grants provide a maximum of \$75,000 (including Indirect Cost) for up to one year.
 Funds to support personnel salary, travel, and supplies, where justified, are allowed.
-Sabbatical grants are non-renewable and non-extendable beyond one-year period.
-Funds are awarded to the Host Institution.
+Sabbatical grants cannot be used towards salary for the Sabbatical Researcher, are non-renewable, and non-extendable beyond one year period.
+Funds are awarded to the Sabbatical Host Institution.
 At application time Sabbatical Researchers should include proof that the Sabbatical Paid Leave permission was initiated.
 However, if the proposal is selected for funding the award will only be deployed if the Sabbatical Leave was granted.